Optionals in Swift

 Unwrapping Optionals

 Optional instances in Swift must be “unwrapped” before their values can be used.
 Unwrapping means extracting out the stored value.
-I will show you 6 ways to unwrap optional values.
+There are 6 ways to unwrap optional values.
 The following use the example function above to get a cat which may or may not be alive.

 let maybeAliveCat: